astrowp/docs/saas-theme.md

 "post_types": ["Glossary", "Coupons"]
 ```

-For more information on WordPress custom fields and post types, see [ACF](acf.md)
+For more information on how to do WordPress custom fields and post types, see this [ACF](acf.md) tutorial.

 ### theme.json